Beyond Vanilla Variational Autoencoders: Detecting Posterior Collapse in Conditional and Hierarchical Variational Autoencoders: Introduction

-{\bf Contribution:} Given that the highly non-convex nature of deep nonlinear networks imposes a significant barrier to the theoretical understanding of posterior collapse, linear VAEs are good starting models for providing important theoretical insight into this phenomenon and were recently employed in the works of~\cite{wang22, lucas19}.
-Nevertheless, these works only focus on the simplest settings of VAEs, which are the linear standard VAEs with one latent variable (see Figure \ref{fig:architecture} for a graphical illustration).
-Hence, the theoretical analysis of other important VAEs architectures has remained poorly understood. \\
+{\bf Contribution:} Given that the highly non-convex nature of deep nonlinear networks imposes a significant barrier to the theoretical understanding of posterior collapse, linear VAEs are a good candidate model for providing important theoretical insight into this phenomenon and have been recently studied in~\citep{wang22, lucas19}.
+Nevertheless, these works only focus on the simplest settings of VAE, which are the linear standard VAE with one latent variable (see Figure \ref{illus_standard} for the illustration).
+Hence, the theoretical analysis of other important VAEs architectures has remained elusive.

-In our paper, we advance the theory of posterior collapse to two important and prevalently used classes of VAEs: conditional VAEs (CVAEs)~\cite{Sohn15} and Markovian Hierarchical VAEs (MHVAEs)~\cite{Luo22}.
-CVAEs are widely used in practice for structured prediction tasks \cite{Sohn15, walker16}.
-By conditioning both latent variables and the target on the input observation, CVAEs overcome the limitation of VAEs that we cannot control the generating process of VAEs.
-On the other hand, MHVAEs are an extension of VAEs to incorporate higher levels of latent structures and are more relevant to practical VAEs architecture than standard VAEs~\cite{Child21, Vahdat21, Maaloe19}.
-Moreover, studying MHVAEs may also shed light on the understanding of diffusion models~\cite{Sohl15, Song20, Ho20}, since diffusion models can be viewed as a simplified version of deep MHVAEs~\cite{Luo22}.
-Following common training practice, we consider linear CVAEs and MHVAEs with adjustable hyperparameter $\beta$'s before each KL-regularization term to balance latent channel capacity and independence constraints with reconstruction accuracy as in the $\beta$-VAEs proposed in~\cite{Higgins16}.
-Our contributions are four-fold: \begin{enumerate} \item We find the global minima of linear CVAEs and show that posterior collapse can happen when certain conditions are met.
-Interestingly, we find that the correlation of the input and output of training data relates to the collapse level (see Section \ref{sec:CVAE}).
+In this paper, we advance the theory of posterior collapse to two important and prevalently used classes of VAE: Conditional VAE (CVAE)~\citep{Sohn15} and Markovian Hierarchical VAE (MHVAE)~\citep{Luo22}.
+CVAE is widely used in practice for structured prediction tasks \citep{Sohn15, walker16}.
+By conditioning on both latent variables and the input condition in the generating process, CVAE overcomes the limitation of VAE that the generating process cannot be controlled.
+On the other hand, MHVAE is an extension of VAE to incorporate higher levels of latent structures and is more relevant to practical VAE architecture that use multiple layers of latent variable to gain greater expressivity ~\citep{Child21, Vahdat21, Maaloe19}.
+Moreover, studying MHVAE potentially sheds light on the understanding of diffusion model~\citep{Sohl15, Song20, Ho20}, since diffusion model can be interpreted as a simplified version of deep MHVAE~\citep{Luo22}.
+Following common training practice, we consider linear CVAE and MHVAE with adjustable hyperparameter $\beta$'s before each KL-regularization term to balance latent channel capacity and independence constraints with reconstruction accuracy as in the $\beta$-VAE~\citep{Higgins16}.
+Our contributions are four-fold: \begin{enumerate} \item We first revisit linear standard VAE and verify the importance of learnability of the encoder variance to posterior collapse existence.
+For unlearnable encoder variance, we prove that posterior collapse might not happen even when the encoder is low-rank (see Section \ref{sec:main_revisit}).